 There are a couple of ways to quickly get back to a webpage you've looked at before.
 Try one of the following:

-- If you're in Internet Explorer and have been looking at several web pages, press your phone's Back button to revisit them.
+- If you're in Internet Explorer and you've been looking at several web pages, press your phone's Back button or swipe over to revisit them.

 - If you've just opened Internet Explorer, you can go to your browsing history to quickly return to sites that you've visited in the past.
 Tap More > Recent, then tap the site that you want to see again.